jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ### SQL Agent Jobs page
-Investigate Jobs that are defined, their current status and the latest execution message
+Investigate jobs that are defined, their current status and the latest execution message

 #### SQL Agent Jobs grid
 Lists all SQL Server Agent Jobs that are defined in this server and their current status.